firehol/infrastructure/README.md

 Note
 :   If there is ever a need to release a new FireHOL 1.x, see
-    the notes in `doc/release-firehol-v1.md` instead.
+    the notes in `doc/release-firehol-v1.md` instead of this procedure.

 ## Prerequisites